Scrypts-Relayer/Relayer/README.md

 The smart contract has multiple responsibilities and acts as the mechanism of exchange as well as the main data store.

 Key Functions
--Quest creation
+1. Quest creation
--Escrow functions (holding creator’s prize in escrow) -Quest Cancelation (owner only)
+2. Escrow functions (holding creator’s prize in escrow)
+3. Quest Cancelation (owner only)
--Swapping functions (swapping prize and requirements upon completion) -Balance Checking (check if users are true owners of submitted prizes and requirements)
+4. Swapping functions (swapping prize and requirements upon completion)
+5. Balance Checking (check if users are true owners of submitted prizes and requirements)

 #### Web Client
 The web client provides a portal and experience around the Scrypts contract.
 The client is built primarily using React, the OpenSea API, and Web3.js.

 Key Functions
--Display quests for users
+1. Display quests for users
--Display live balances
+2. Display live balances
--Allow users to complete quest
+3. Allow users to complete quest
--Allow users to create quests
+4. Allow users to create quests
--Allow quest creators to cancel quests
+5. Allow quest creators to cancel quests

 ## V2 Technical Specification